busterjs/buster-docs/overview.rst

 This is particularly convenient for integration of Buster.JS with editors and IDEs.
-You can provide a simple "play button" to run the tests, and you don't need to do anything other than shelling out to <kbd>buster test</kbd> which will take care of running the tests in PhantomJS even if there's no Buster.JS server running.
+You can provide a simple "play button" to run the tests, and you don't need to do anything other than shelling out to ``buster-test`` which will take care of running the tests in PhantomJS even if there's no Buster.JS server running.